Best Modeling Amp on a Budget

 The 100 Watt Vypyr VIP 3 is highly recommended in this price range.
 It has enough power for gigs and is small enough for convenient transport., with enough power for gigs while retaining an impressively low price tag of $299.
-Get the latest price & reviews at Amazon.com.
+Get the latest price & reviews at Sweetwater.com.

-Although well known for their classic tube and solidstate amps, Fender knew that they have to embrace amp modeling if they want to stay relevant and compete with other amp builders.
+Although well known for their classic tube and solidstate amps, Fender knew that they had to embrace amp modeling if they want to stay relevant and compete with other amp builders.
 The Mustang series is born out of this strategy to provide amp modeling features within affordable combo amplifiers.

 Share This Article

 Cheap Tube Amp Roundup

 Cheap doesn't have to mean low quality - so here we take a look at the best cheap tube amps that deliver those smooth valve tones without breaking the budget.

 Entry-level guitar amplifiers have come a long way, thanks to tough competition.
 Manufacturers are always on their toes to get the upper hand, packing as many quality features as they can, inside compact combo amplifier packages.

 The Best Guitar Amps Under $500